Semiahmoo Secondary School: Academics

-Semiahmoo Secondary School has been an IB World School since June 1980.
-Surrey students are permitted to cross school boundaries to enter the International Baccalaureate Diploma.
-Approximately 300 students in Grades 11 & 12 are enrolled in the IB Program at Semiahmoo.
-There is also the option of students enrolling in the Partial IB Program.
-Students apply to the program in the Grade 10 year by sending in the completed application package which can be found on the school website.
+Semiahmoo Secondary School has been an International Baccalaureate (IB) World School since June 1981, making it one of the oldest IB programs in British Columbia.
+Surrey students are permitted to cross school boundaries to enter the IB program.
+Approximately 130 students in Grades 11 and 12 are enrolled in the IB Diploma Program at Semiahmoo.
+There is also the option of enrolling in the IB Certificate Program for up to three courses, which is only available for students who live in the Semiahmoo school catchment.
+Students apply to the program in the Grade 10 year by sending in the completed application package which can be found on the school's IB website.
+In 2022, Semiahmoo's IB graduates achieved an average grade of 37 out of 45 points; the global average was 32.

 Extracurricular activities

 Music

 Almost all of Semiahmoo's instrumental music ensembles are full courses in the school timetable.
-The program consists of 3 concert bands: grade 8, grade 9, and Senior Wind Ensemble (grade 10-12); 6 jazz bands: grade 8, two grade 9, grade 10, grade 11, and grade 12; and varying amounts of jazz combos per year.
+The program consists of 3 concert bands: grade 8, grade 9, and Senior Wind Ensemble (grade 10-12); 5 jazz bands: grade 8, grade 9, grade 10, grade 11, and grade 12; and varying amounts of jazz combos per year.

-The current head of the department is Dagan Lowe along with two other directors Sarah Kennedy (s.
-2016) and Jeff Williams (s.
-2019).
+The current head of the department is Dagan Lowe along with two other directors Jeff Williams (s.
+2019) and Annie Lu (s.
+2023).